Lower School Curriculum (K–4)

 Social Studies

 Fourth Grade social studies focuses on the history, government, geography, and ecology of our state, a focus that gives rise to making many cross-curricular connections.
 A study of history from the arrival of the first colonists through the Civil War culminates in a grade-wide play.
 An exciting unit on the Chesapeake Bay takes students on a boat trip on the Bay with the Living Classrooms Foundation.
 Students experience this major geographic site and see all the organisms studied in science class.
-Additional highlights include a visit to Annapolis that includes a tour of the historic city and a mock legislative session in the State House with our delegate.
+Additional highlights include a visit to St. Mary’s City, where Maryland began.
+Students experience what life was like in the 17th Century in Marylands’ first capital.
+Through hands-on activities, living history encounters, and touring a replica of the ship that the immigrants took on their journey to Maryland, students come away with an unforgettable experience.

 Science